-Former Merrimack goaltender Jim Healey enters his third season as the goaltending coach at Merrimack College.
+Former Merrimack goaltender Jim Healey enters his fourth season as the goaltending coach at Merrimack College.

 Following Healey coming aboard in mid-January of 2010, Merrimack

 closed the regular season with an 8-4-2 record, which included two

 shutouts from Cannata and only four games that saw the Warriors

 Healey, who was named to Merrimack’s All-Decade Team, appeared in 91 games for the Warriors from 2003-07, backstopping Merrimack to a playoff appearance in 2003-04, his freshman season.
 He was named to the Hockey East All-Rookie team in 2004 and to the All-Academic team in 2006.
 Healey was voted Merrimack’s Most Valuable Player in 2007 by his teammates.